bkrepp-ctps/open-layers-vector-layer-demo/README.md

 6. Upon successful completion of WFS request, add the features returned by the WFS request to the vector layer

-B. Krepp, attending metaphysician
+This demo relies upon the following layers published by the CTPS WFS:
+* postgis:ctps_oceanmask_poly_small
+* postgis:mgis_nemask_poly
+* postgis:mgis_townssurvey_polym
+* postgis:ctps_ma_wo_model_area

+The URL of the CTPS WFS is https://www.ctps.org/maploc/wfs

+Ben Krepp
+Date: 11 May 2020
-11 May 2020, 5 June 2020
+Modified: 5 June 2020